 Working in part-time jobs throughout school and university, Chris used these savings (a few thousand pounds) to invest in starting a company and meeting all of the costs involved.
-Successful from the outset, Chris' philosophy has been to continually reinvest profits into creating new jobs, new brands, product lines and technologies.
+Successful from the outset, Chris' philosophy has been to continually reinvest profits into creating new jobs, new brands, product lines, technologies and ideas.

 "I worked in part-time jobs from the age of 13 and throughout my teenage years and even ran a sweet shop from my locker in school.
 I was interested in computing and computer games and started selling some of my old games and pieces of hardware on eBay,” says Chris, who was still living at home at the time when he founded the company in 2010, operating it out of his bedroom at his mum’s house.
 The company now operates from state-of-the-art headquarters and distribution centres in County Antrim, employing and sustaining livelihoods of many people from local communities.